Introduction to Software Engineering

 Assignment: The Warrior's Problem

-The problem was to work out the best walking route from a start point to a goal point, given a terrain map for the walking area.
+The task was to work out the best walking route from a start point to a goal point, given a terrain map for the walking area.
 A terrain map specifies the height of each point in the area.
 For a rambler, the best route is the one which involves the least effort, which is a combination of how far you walk and how much climbing you do.
+For the assignment, I had to experiment with different search algorithms - Branch and bound and A* with different estimations - for solving the problem.
+During the experiment stage, I came to the conclusion that, in the given problem domain, with random inputs, the efficiency of A* was 2.5 times higher than the efficiency of Branch and Bound when Manhattan 3D is used for calculating the estimated distance.
+The assignment was awarded first class grade.

-The module was an introduction to the design and analysis of efficient algorithms and data structures.
+The module introduced me to the design and analysis of efficient algorithms and data structures.
 The topics covered were efficiency of algorithms, design and analysis of algorithms for sorting, data structures, design and analysis of graph algorithms and algorithmic design paradigms.